-CALA joined with the Alzheimer’s Association last year to increase dementia care staff training and expand the training to all RCFEs, not just those that advertise dementia care.
+CALA joined with the Alzheimer’s Association last year to increase dementia care staff training and expand the training to all Residential Care Facilities for the Elderly (RCFEs), not just those that advertise dementia care.
 AB 1570 (Chapter 698, Statutes of 2014) was a follow-up to AB 1753 (Chapter 434, Statutes of 2000) the two groups passed in 2000 to establish new dementia care training and disclosure requirements.
 AB 1753 was one of the first in the nation to focus on the special training needs related to care for people with dementia.

 Caregiver Training Dramatically Increased

-CALA partnered with stakeholders to quadruple the training required to be an Assisted Living caregiver.
-AB 1570 (Chapter 698, Statutes of 2014)) and SB 911 (Chapter 705, Statutes of 2014) ensure that Assisted Living caregivers members have the knowledge necessary to meet the needs of today’s residents.
+CALA partnered with stakeholders to quadruple the training required to be an RCFE caregiver.
+AB 1570 (Chapter 698, Statutes of 2014)) and SB 911 (Chapter 705, Statutes of 2014) ensure that caregivers have the knowledge necessary to meet the needs of today’s residents.

 Barriers to Hospice Care Removed

-CALA successfully advocated for a change in law to allow a resident who is using hospice services to move into and remain in an Assisted Living community when appropriate planning and communication takes place.
+CALA successfully advocated for a change in law to allow a resident who is using hospice services to move into and remain in an RCFE when appropriate planning and communication takes place.
 Prior to AB 1961 (Chapter 109, Statutes of 2002), seniors were forced to move to a nursing home or other setting in order to receive hospice care.
-Today, seniors have the choice of remaining in their Assisted Living community—their home—while receiving hospice services.
+Today, seniors have the choice of remaining in their community—their home—while receiving hospice services.